 Notice Period – resigning should be done in a professional manner.
 This is not the time to let off steam or share your grievances with the company.
 Remember you will need to provide a referee to your new employer.
 It’s such a small world and you never know who you may work with in the future.
 Given that your mind will naturally be elsewhere at this point it is always advisable to try and negotiate, where possible, a reduction in your notice period, whilst ensuring you are able to complete your current workload and undertake a handover where possible.
 If you have a three month notice period, a reduction down to six to eight weeks would be realistic in most cases.

 PREPARATION – is absolutely the key to success when it comes to interviewing.
 This helps install the confidence you need to ensure you go into the interview safe in the knowledge that you have done your homework and left no stone unturned.
 Overlook it at your peril and you may rue the chance of landing your dream job.

 Richard Guest is a Consultant at Berwick Partners focussed on placing senior level Procurement and Supply Chain candidates.

-Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Human Resources Recruitment, Finance Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Human Resources Recruitment, Finance Recruitment, Life Sciences Recruitment, NHS Healthcare Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Government Recruitment, Private Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment